docsom/web-app-project/README.md

 The application serves as a inquiry board for logged-in users to conveniently receive suggestions from customers regarding device failures, device needs, etc. Therefore, permissions became an important component, like customers except for the admin having the right to edit and delete only their own posts.

 1. getAllInquiry
+If you want to see all inquiry board, using this method.
 This method accesses the inquiry Database in our MongoDB and shows us all the inquiries we have.
 - curl -X GET http://localhost:8080/inquirys
 The expected output of it will be